St. Louis gun-toting incident: Police investigations

 On June 29, 2020, police were investigating protesters for trespassing and assault by intimidation.
 President Donald Trump also retweeted video of the incident.
 Kimberly Gardner, the circuit attorney (chief prosecutor) for the City of St. Louis, Missouri, told CNN in a statement, "We must protect the right to peacefully protest, and any attempt to chill it through intimidation or threat of deadly force will not be tolerated."
 These protesters were related to the George Floyd protests in Missouri.

 On July 10, 2020, St. Louis police seized Mark McCloskey's rifle.
 The McCloskeys' previous attorney, Al Watkins, was in possession of the handgun which had been held by Patricia McCloskey, claiming it was to ensure that the handgun was not tampered with.
 Watkins claimed that the handgun was not functional and could not be fired, and that Patricia knew it was not functional when she held it during the confrontation with the protestors.
 Watkins then turned over the handgun to the authorities.
 The handgun had been nonfunctional because it was used as evidence in a previous unrelated trial.

-On September 30, 2020, police announced they were dropping charges of trespassing against protesters.
+On September 30, 2020, St. Louis City officials announced the decision to not pursue the trespassing charges against the protesters.